 · At the University of California, San Francisco, DART and NNPDF, funded research related to the potential use of the drug Prozac, as a therapy for NPC.
 Unfortunately, they found that Prozac treatment had no effect on the lifespan of the NPC mice nor how the mice gained and lost weight over the course of their lifetime, or in their motor coordination and locomotion.

 Niemann-Pick Type C (NPC) is a rare genetic disease.
 But there is growing interest in NPC from researchers in many fields.
 Why?
 Because of its connection to metabolism – especially cholesterol and other lipid metabolism.

-HIV/AIDS: The NPC protein is critical for the normal trafficking of cholesterol in all of the cells in our bodies.
-Research shows that HIV-1 release from infected cells lacking the functional NPC protein is severely impaired.
-Chemical creation of the NPC defect in HIV-infected cells has resulted in drastically reduced HIV-1 release, indicating that the NPC protein associated with cholesterol trafficking is required for HIV release.
-Thus, further studies may provide the basis for the identification of therapies for HIV/AIDS.
+HIV/AIDS and Ebola: The NPC protein is critical for the normal trafficking of cholesterol in all of the cells in our bodies.
+Research shows that viral release from infected cells lacking the functional NPC protein is severely impaired.
+For example, chemical creation of the NPC defect in HIV-infected cells has resulted in drastically reduced HIV-1 release, indicating that the NPC protein associated with cholesterol trafficking is required for HIV release.
+Thus, further studies may provide the basis for the identification of therapies for HIV/AIDS, Ebola and similar diseases.

 Alzheimer’s: Alzheimer’s and NPC are progressive neurological diseases with similar effects on the brain.
 Recent studies comparing the two diseases discovered that Alzheimer’s is closely tied to a failure in cholesterol metabolism – the very process that is central to NPC.
 More researchers need to be looking to NPC to learn about the basic causes and early progress of Alzheimer’s.